Rexol/Java-course-final-project/README.md

-# Bolls and cows game.
+# Bulls and cows game.

 ## What is it